- Excellent security and privacy

 You will often run into the term military-grade encryption, which refers precisely to this.

-Transparent privacy policies, as well as the proper security features, determine the reliability of your VPN.
+I have already mentioned in my previous PIA vs NordVPN comparison, transparent privacy policies, as well as the proper security features, determine the reliability of your VPN.

 If you don’t want your internet speed to drastically decline once you connect to a VPN server, you should find a service provider that will enable you decent uploading and downloading speed.